Heartbreak for Wales in Cardiff as Poland seal Euro 2024 spot after penalty shoot-out

 Wales came back from a goal down to beat the Belgians, who were among the tournament favourites.
 They would bow out in the semi-finals, suffering a 2-0 defeat to Portugal but became the smallest nation by population to reach the last four of the Euros.

 The team was rocked by controversy in 2020 however, as manager Ryan Giggs was arrested and suspended from his post with the national team.
-Giggs is accused of assaulting ex-girlfriend Kate Greville, causing actual bodily harm, controlling and coercive behaviour and common assault.
+Giggs was accused of assaulting ex-girlfriend Kate Greville, causing actual bodily harm, controlling and coercive behaviour and common assault.

 Rob Page was appointed interim manager and guided Wales to a spot in the top division of the UEFA Nations League.